Quick overview intended to help to know where to commit to right now in most situations. See Branches section below for more detailed explanations.

-- No automatic merging ongoing (a.k.a.
+- Automatic merging is ongoing (a.k.a.
 Semi-automatic merging period)

-- If you want to make a fix to 15.x LTS, please commit the fix to trunk, then backport to 17.x, and then to 15.x.
-For more details, see table below.
+- For example if you want to make a fix to 15.x LTS, please commit the fix to 18.x first (if applicable) then backport to 17.x, and then to 15.x.
+For more details, see the table below.

 - Upcoming releases: